7 Credit Cards for Families Who Love to Travel

 Everything from grocery bills to dining out, transportation costs, utilities, and beyond is more expensive than it was before I had kids.
 Also, let’s not forget all the additional costs that come with raising children, like gear and clothing, childcare, school tuition, extracurricular activities, and summer camps, to name a few.

 Since there’s no way around many of these expenses, you may as well maximize the benefits you can get from all the spending you do.
-And if you’re earning the right kinds of points, it can also make travelling more of a reality than it otherwise would be.
+And if you’re earning the right kinds of points, it can also make travelling more affordable than it otherwise would be.

 In this post, I’ll cover my top credit card picks for families who love to travel, with a particular focus on ones without high annual fees.